the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Jest lets us pass a test-specific function to the Item component as prop.
-These test specific functions are called **spy**, **stub**, or **mock**; each is used for different test scenarios.
+Jest lets us pass a test-specific function to the Item component as a prop.
+These test-specific functions are called **spy**, **stub**, or **mock**; each is used for different test scenarios.
 The `jest.fn()` returns us a *mock* for the actual function, which lets us capture when it's called.
 As a result, we can use Jest assertions like `toHaveBeenCalledTimes`, which lets us assert a number of times the function has been called; and `toHaveBeenCalledWith`, to verify arguments that are passed to it.

 Every time we want to spy a JavaScript function, whether it has been called or whether it received certain arguments, we can use Jest's helper function to create a mocked function.
 Then, after invoking this function implicitly with RTL's `fireEvent` object's function, we can assert that the provided callback handler -- which is the mocked function -- has been called one time.

 In the last exercise we tested the Item component's input and output via rendering assertions and callback handler assertions.
 We are not testing real state changes yet, however, as there is no actual item removed from the DOM after clicking the "Dismiss" button.
 The logic to remove the item from the list is in the App component, but we are only testing the Item component in isolation.
-Sometimes it's just useful to test whether a single block works, before testing everything altogether.
+Sometimes it's just useful to test whether a single block works, before testing everything all together.
 We will test the actual implementation logic for removing an Item when we cover the App component later.

 For now, the SearchForm component will use the InputWithLabel component as a child component.
 As before, we will start by rendering the component and providing all the essential props: